NuclearMachine/bookingapp/README.md

 Notes for the reviewer
 ----------------------

-API endpoint is in '/reservations'.
+The API endpoint is in `/reservations`

-Should be able to create and update reservations.
+You should be able to create and update reservations.

 Guest email, name and phone numbers cannot be updated due to instruction 5.

+When updating a reservation, always append the reservation code.